 The last characteristic is the serif, which refers to that little extension at the end of the letter’s bigger stroke within a particular font or whole typeface.
 If you always hear fonts bearing the name Serif with them, notice those extensions.
 Some variations include:

-Say hi to Classy Marisa, one prime example of a Sans serif.
+Say hi to Moores Modern Serif, one prime example of a Sans serif.

 This typeface provides fonts with no swashes, flourishes, or extensions, making it super minimalist yet still elegant.
-Marisa can be an ultimate option for designers favouring a sleek look for their texts since it’ll offer a high level of readability upon reading.
+Moores can be an ultimate option for designers favoring a sleek look for their texts since it’ll offer a high level of readability upon reading.

 We are a sucker for hand brush-like fonts.
-Designed with a bold scratch in natural textures, the Rocky reminds me of concert posters or spray paint arts on the road not taken.
+Designed with a bold scratch in natural textures, the Rocky reminds me of concert posters or spray paint art on the road not taken.

-Is it weird to say that this one reminds me of that wonderful coffee brew flavour from my local coffee shop?
+Is it weird to say that this one reminds me of that wonderful coffee brew flavor from my local coffee shop?
 I love how Tropikana utilizes the power of vintage vibe combined with monoline font.
-Some letters come with multiple ligatures and alternate, hence adding more retro aspects onto it.
+Some letters come with multiple ligatures and alternates, hence adding more retro aspects to it.

 Lovey-dovey may be the best adjective to describe this font, and yes, I can’t stop looking at it like heart eyes emoji.
 Do you want to throw on something romantic over your text?
 I suggest you try this one, thanks to its modern calligraphy designed in a lovely and classy way.

 While I’m still stalking the Internet to search about who Karllina this font refers to, I also highly encourage you to incorporate this one into one of your projects.
 Especially ones that miss natural signature script for elegance factor.

 Let’s close this recommendation list with something quirky yet powerful: Graffity Stylish.
 This font lets me unleash my street art side into my typography design projects, which resulted in amazing mural-like creations in my texts.